Tumwater High School

-Tumwater High School is a secondary school in Tumwater, Washington serving grades 9–12 in Thurston County.
+Tumwater High School (THS) is a secondary school in Tumwater, Washington, United States, serving grades 9–12 in Thurston County.
 It is one of two comprehensive high schools in the Tumwater School District.
 Tumwater High School generally draws students from the portions of the Tumwater School District east of Interstate 5 and the Littlerock area west of I-5.
 Tumwater High School caters to its student population by having an extended parking lot, called "overflow", which allows for some ease whilst parking.
 During bus arrival, there are usual delays to the ability to park.

 Athletics

 Tumwater High School offers athletic teams in cross country, golf, football, soccer, dance, swim and dive, tennis, volleyball, basketball, bowling, wrestling, baseball, fastpitch, and track and field.
 Tumwater also offers a club rifle team, which currently holds two national championships.
+The dance team also holds a national championship.